Roasted Spaghetti Squash with Spicy Turkey Sausage Marinara

 Optional: Use 1/2 a pound of ground turkey and 1/2 a pound of turkey sausage

-1. Combine olive oil, red pepper flakes, sea salt and garlic in a cold saucepan.
-Turn the heat to medium high and stir the olive oil mixture until fragrant, about 45 seconds to 1 minute.
+2. Into a cold saucepan, add olive oil, red pepper flakes, sea salt and garlic.
+Place the pan on the stove and turn the heat to medium high.
+Stir the olive oil mixture and cook until fragrant, about 45 seconds to 1 minute.
 (Note: You don’t want the garlic to brown.)

-2. Quickly pour in the can of tomato sauce and stir until heated through.
-Remove from heat and taste for seasonings.
-Add salt & pepper now if needed.
+2. To the olive oil-garlic-spice mixture, add tomato sauce and stir, cooking until heated through.
+Remove from heat.
+Add salt & pepper to taste.
 Stir in the lemon zest.

-3. Add browned sausage and stir into the finished sauce now.
+3. Combine tomato sauce and cooked turkey sausage.
 Serve over roasted spaghetti squash.
 Top with freshly chopped Italian parsley and a shaving of fresh Parmesan cheese.

 I typically use Trader Joe's turkey sausage in this dish, but use what you can find.
 It's much leaner than pork sausage.
 If you’re short on time and need a topping for your roasted spaghetti squash, grab a jarred sauce that is low in sugar.
 My favorite is Trader Joe’s Tomato Basil Marinara.
 Whatever you do, don’t skip the lemon zest, even if you use a bottle sauce.
 It may sound strange, but it makes the sauce!